ezweave/console-cartridge-contract/README.md

   - Deterministic functions are things we _should_ be able to control... e.g. data from an `HttpResponse` in a given shape, should always transform to the same shape when we call a transformer.
 - Break up code into smaller, easier to test functions.
 - Avoid wildly differing implementations or, at least, wildly different on a macro level (e.g. one function does everything, etc. See the ["Counter Example"](#cartridge-counter-example) for more).
+- Avoid creating an elaborate framework, which requires maintenance.

 We also want to make it easy for our teams and team members to succeed.
 We want them to have pride in building well designed and tested systems.

+Crucially, the last bullet is paramount.
+Your author has seen lots of "invented here" frameworks built over the last twenty years and they tend to be:

+- _Non-idiomatic._ Meaning that they invent some new pattern or paradigm on top of a language (and its SDK).
+- _Maintenance nightmares._ The folks that wrote it originally are rarely the ones who support it and _often_ become its greatest critics because "they know where the bodies are buried".
+The road to hell and all that rot.

 So, let's come up with a single problem statement: